floatdrop/pinkie/readme.md

 *Required*
 Type: `function`

-Function with two arguments resolve and reject.
+Function with two arguments `resolve` and `reject`.
 The first argument fulfills the promise, the second argument rejects it.

 #### pinkie.all(promises)